HighNESS Conceptual Design Report: Volume I: Design of the cold source

 \subsubsection{Figures of Merit for condensed matter}

-For the neutron scattering instrument designs developed by HighNESS, what is essential for the instrument optimization is the number of neutrons reaching the sample, within the desired wavelength range and divergence.
+For the neutron scattering instrument designs developed by HighNESS, the number of neutrons reaching the sample within the desired wavelength range and divergence is essential for the instrument optimization.

-As far as the FOM is concerned, this is not always as straightforward as for instance in the case of NNBAR (see below).
+Choosing a FOM is not always as straightforward as, for instance, in the case of NNBAR discussed below.
 The reasons are as follows: first, there are three classes of instruments under study: SANS, imaging, and spin-echo.
 Second, for a given class of instruments, different solutions for the optics can be considered, which might work best for competing features of a moderator.

-In general, however, a few guidelines have been established, that can be used to define the way of working and a useful FOM.
-Since the neutron divergence at the sample can only be studied with McStas, and it is not a parameter controlled with MCNP it has been omitted from the FOM.
+In general, however, a few guidelines have been established that can be used to define the way of working and a useful FOM.
+Since the neutron divergence at the sample can only be studied with McStas, and is not a parameter controlled with MCNP, it has been omitted from the FOM.
 The FOM to be used in designing the source should rather concentrate on the intensity and spectrum:

-\begin{itemize} \item[-] Different emissions surfaces from the moderator are of interest \textit{a priori} for the relevant instruments.
-The reference emission surfaces are: 5$\times $5 cm$^2$, 10$\times $10 cm$^2$, 15$\times $15 cm$^2$, 20$\times $20 cm$^2$. \item[-] For each of these surfaces, an optimization of the moderator can be done, using as FOM the integrated intensity for wavelengths up to 2.5\,\AA. \item[-] For some instruments, in particular spin-echo -- and potentially future SANS instruments -- the instrument design team (WP7) is also interested in a colder spectrum.
-That is, an increase in the spectrum for wavelengths greater than 10\,\AA.
+\begin{itemize} \item[-] Different emission surfaces from the moderator are of interest \textit{a priori} for the relevant instruments.
+The reference emission surfaces are: 5$\times $5 cm$^2$, 10$\times $10 cm$^2$, 15$\times $15 cm$^2$, 20$\times $20 cm$^2$. \item[-] For each of these surfaces, an optimization of the moderator can be done, using the integrated intensity in a given range of wavelengths as FOM. \item[-] For some instruments, in particular spin-echo -- and potentially future SANS instruments -- the instrument design team (WP7) is also interested in a colder spectrum, i.e., an increase in the spectrum for wavelengths greater than 10\,\AA.
 For this purpose, the combined efforts of WP4 and the advanced reflector team, WP6, were needed (i.e., using advanced reflectors to enhance the coldest part of the spectrum from the cold moderator).
 It is likely that the greatest increase will be achieved using a smaller viewing surface than the reference ones under study by WP7.
 This could be obtained with a smaller extraction surface, such as 3$\times $3~cm$^2$, surrounded by a layer of advanced reflectors such as nanodiamonds.
-This option has also been investigated, and in this case smaller openings will also be considered, in addition to the larger openings mentioned above.
+This option has also been investigated, and in this case smaller openings will also be considered, in addition to the larger openings mentioned above. \end{itemize}